 Disabled Veterans Exemption

-The 100% Disabled Veterans Exemption provides for exemption of the full fair cash value of homestead property.
+The 100% Disabled Veterans Exemption provides for exemption of the full Fair Cash Value (Market) of homestead property.
 In order to qualify for this Exemption, the individual must be:

 - head of household,